UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

         def __init__(self, link, content=None, **kwargs):
             super().__init__(content, **kwargs)

-Notice that I added the "link" parameter at the beginning, and the rest of the parameters are the same as for the base ``Element`` class.
-This is good approach.
+Notice that I added the "link" parameter at the beginning, and that the rest of the parameters are the same as for the base ``Element`` class.
+This is a good approach.
 If you need to add an extra parameter when subclassing, put it at the front of the parameter list.
 We then call ``super().__init__`` with the content and any other keyword arguments.
 We haven't actually done anything with the link, but when I run the tests, it gets further, failing on the rendering.

 So we need to do something with the link.
 But what?
 Do we need a new render method?
 Maybe not.
 After all, the link is really just the value of the "href" attribute.
 So we can simply create an href attribute, and the existing rendering code should work.